lemon65/zomboid_auto_save/README.md

 # Zomboid Auto Save
-This is a script that runs along side project zomboid and saves/backup your game as you play. you can change varables in the script_config.py file to change the save location "BACKUP_SAVE_PATH" and interval "SAVE_INTERVAL_SEC"
+This is a script that runs along side project zomboid and saves/backup your game as you play. you can change variables in the script_config.py file to change the save location "BACKUP_SAVE_PATH" and interval "SAVE_INTERVAL_SEC"

 The script defaults the saves to -- "C:\Users\<CURRENT_USER>\Zomboid\zas_backup_saves\"